Group of people asking questions related to stocks and shares

 Dividend aristocrats 🎩

-Aristocrats are the same as kings, except they have been paying and increasing dividends for at least 25 years but under 50.
+'Dividend aristocrats' are the same as kings, except they have been paying and increasing dividends for at least 25 years but under 50.
 Similar to kings, aristocrats also require a market cap around £2.5 billion.

 There are plenty of non-king or aristocrat stocks that come with lots of opportunity though.
 Sometimes getting in early can result in big rewards, just as Warren Buffett found out.